privacy-scaling-explorations/zkevm-specs/specs/mpt/mpt-proof.md

 streams returned by `getProof`.
 The other columns are selectors (for example which kind of row we are at).

-The value `2 * (2 + 32)` is motivated by the fact that keccak output is of 32 width.
+The value `2 * (2 + 32)` comes from the fact that keccak output is of 32 width.
 The additional 2 bytes are for RLP specific bytes which store information like how long is the substream.
-Finally, the multiplier 2 is because we always have two parallel proofs: before and after modification.
+Finally, the multiplier 2 is because we always have two parallel proofs: before and after the modification.

 The struct `MainCols` contains `rlp1`, `rlp2` bytes (2 bytes) and an array `bytes` of length 32.
 There is `MainCols` for `S` proof (named `s_main`) and `MainCols` for `C` proof (named `c_main`).

-Let us observe a branch.
-It contains 16 children which are distributed over 16 rows.
+Branch contains 16 children which are distributed over 16 rows.
 We have branch `S` and branch `C`.

 Branch rows: